Sir Edward East, 1st Baronet

 Sir Edward Hyde East, 1st Baronet (9 September 1764 – 8 January 1847) was a British Member of Parliament, legal writer, and judge in India.
 He served as chief justice of Calcutta from 1813 to 1822.
 He was the first Principal of Hindu College (later Hindu School, Kolkata).
-Hyde East was a prominent slave-owner in Jamaica, where he was born.

 Life

+Early life

-Edward Hyde East was born in that island on 9 September 1764.
+Edward Hyde East was born in Jamaica island on 9 September 1764.
 He was the great-grandson of Captain John East (aka Edward East) who was active in the English conquest of Jamaica.
-Hyde East owned at least six plantations in Jamaica along with the people enslaved on them.
+Hyde East owned a number of plantations at the behest of the King – George IV Prince Regent in Jamaica along with the people on them.
 He became a student of the Inner Temple, London, and was called to the bar on 10 November 1786.
 He sat in the parliament of 1792 for Great Bedwin, and steadily supported William Pitt.

+Career in India

 In 1813 East was chosen to succeed Sir Henry Russell as chief justice of the supreme court at Fort William, Bengal.
 Before he left England he was knighted by the Prince Regent.
 Besides performing his judicial duties, he interested himself in Indian education, and was the chief promoter of the Hindu College.
 When he retired from office in 1822 the Indians presented him with an address and subscribed for a statue of him.
 This, executed by Francis Chantrey, was afterwards placed in the grand-jury room of the supreme court.
 On his return to the UK, East was made a baronet, on 25 April 1823.

+Return to UK

 East represented Winchester in parliament from 1823 to 1831, was sworn of the Privy Council, and appointed a member of the judicial committee of that body, in order to assist in the disposal of Indian appeals.
 He was also chosen a bencher of the Inner Temple and a fellow of the Royal Society.

 East died at his residence, Sherwood Lodge, Battersea, on 8 January 1847.